 The Clash recorded London Calling at Wessex Studios, where they had previously recorded The Cost of Living EP with engineer Bill Price (see separate interview feature in this issue and Part One in the October 2000 issue).
 Located in a former church in the Highbury district of North London, Wessex had already been the site of a slew of hit recordings, including singles and albums by the Sex Pistols, The Pretenders and the Tom Robinson Band.
 Chief engineer and studio manager Price, who took over at Wessex in about 1975, had developed a repertoire of recording techniques suited to the room and the bands that recorded there.

-Having a gated ambience track gave Price complete control over the snare ambience.
-“Depending on how loud the snare was, I could balance the snare in the overall ambience by using the gated ambience,” he explains.
-“If the snare was too ambient, I could reverse the phase of the gated ambience tracks and reduce the amount of snare ambience, which I’ve done on occasion.
+Having a gated ambiance track gave Price complete control over the snare ambiance.
+“Depending on how loud the snare was, I could balance the snare in the overall ambiance by using the gated ambiance,” he explains.
+“If the snare was too ambient, I could reverse the phase of the gated ambiance tracks and reduce the amount of snare ambiance, which I’ve done on occasion.
 It works very well.”

 For the close mics on Clash drummer Topper Headon’s kit, Price used both a Shure SM57 and a Neumann KM86 on the snare, Sennheiser 421s on the toms and AKG 451s on the cymbals.
 Headon’s kit had two hi-hats, which were miked with Neumann KM84s, but because he only played one hi-hat on “London Calling,” the one on track 9 was subsequently wiped.
 On the bass drum, Price used both a dynamic AKG D-12, placed inside the shell, and a Neumann U47 tube condenser placed just outside.